-Below is an extract from the first page of google if you type in IVA mis-selling, some of the stories you will read are pretty horrific, over the last 15 years I have been in this industry I have seen the woes and misery of debtors being packaged up in these schemes.
+Below is an extract from the first page of google if you type in IVA mis-selling, some of the stories you will read are pretty horrific, over the last 15 years I have been in this industry I have seen the woes and misery of debtors being packaged up in these schemes, IVA 5 Years, versus Bankruptcy 12 months you simply do the maths.

-An Individual Voluntary Agreement, known as an IVA, is a way to avoid bankruptcy. … At present, there is no official refund process for anyone who has been mis–sold an IVA but the Insolvency Service is now working with professional bodies to fix the problems raised in its report.27 Sep 2018
+An Individual Voluntary Agreement, known as an IVA, is a way to avoid bankruptcy. … At present, there is no official refund process for anyone who has been mis–sold an IVA but the Insolvency Service is now working with professional bodies to fix the problems raised in its report.

 WHY are IVAs being sold, in preference to other debt solutions which may be more suitable, Google advertising and Facebook attract marketing companies who promote these solutions, You will be told “Government backed solution to reduce your debt up to 90%”.
 Well guess what the Government do not promote or encourage debtors to not pay their debts, imagine the fury from the banks if they did.

-These companies of which some are purely marketing companies look for eligible individuals to whom they can package up and sell on as leads to IVA companies for a referral fee of several hundreds of pounds, remember the Claims management companies who sold accident claims leads to solicitors, this is much the same.
+These companies of which some are purely marketing companies look for eligible individuals to whom they can package up and sell on as leads to IVA companies for a referral fee often between £800 to £1100 pounds, I have had calls from some of these companies telling me I could make three times my fee for doing no more than referring my clients to these companies, that is like selling my soul to the devil, remember the Claims management companies who sold accident claims leads to solicitors, this is much the same.

 At present at least one in four IVAs are failing, five to six years is a long time penniless, the relief at the beginning when you are sold the IVA soon wears off when the practicality of being in one sinks in.